-If you landed on this page, then you already know how beneficial an air purifier can be for your home.
+If you landed on this page, then you already know how beneficial an air purifier can be for your health.

 As you may already know, air purifiers come in all shapes and sizes, as well as use different types of technology to filter the air.

-At first, it may seem overwhelming to choose the right device, but after reading the information below, you’ll be well equipped to make the best decision for getting an air purifier for your home.
+At first, it may seem a little overwhelming figuring out how to select an air purifier, but after reading the short guide below you’ll be well equipped to make the best decision possible.

-When trying to find the right air purifier, the answer to the question above is very important.
+When trying to find the right air purifier, your answer to the question above is very important.

-Because, knowing exactly what you want the product to do will guide you in the right direction for which device to get.
+Because, knowing exactly what you want the air purifier to do will guide you in the right direction for which device to get.
 Knowing this simple answer will really make your decision much easier.

-When it comes to the technology of air purifiers, each type of device is designed to combat specific kinds of particles better than others.
+When it comes to the air purifier technology, each type of device is designed to combat specific kinds of particles better than others.

-This type of air purifier is a good choice because it removes 99.7% of particles as small as 0.3 microns.
+An air purifier with a HEPA filer is a good choice for anyone who suffers from allergies or has asthm.
+That’s because it an remove 99.97% of particles as small as 0.3 microns.

 To help you visualize how small that is, a human hair is 2 microns in size, which is 4-5x larger than most airborne contaminants.

 The technology behind this type of device does not use a paper filter to capture particles.
-How it operates instead is by emitting charged particles into the air that latch onto airborne contaminants.
+The way it operats to clean the air is by emitting charged particles into the air that latch onto airborne contaminants.

 After creating a bond, these particles fall onto the floor or if equipped, are collected on an electrostatic collection plate.